-G. MIDTERM PROGRESS REPORTING
+G. ACADEMIC EARLY ALERT/MIDTERM PROGRESS REPORTING

-Beginning Fall 2018, all instructors must submit Midterm Progress Reports for students enrolled in their classes.
+Effective Fall 2018, all instructors must submit Academic Early Alert/Midterm Progress Reports for students enrolled in their classes.
 Students view and instructors enter Midterm Progress Reports on KeanWISE.
 Reporting dates and detailed instructions are sent via Kean University email in advance of midterm progress reporting.

-Purpose of Midterm Progress Reports:
+Purpose of Academic Early Alerts/Midterm Progress Reports:

 Midterm progress reports serve to give students and faculty advisors early feedback on how students are performing in their classes.
 These reports are especially meant to give students an early warning if they are currently at-risk for earning a poor or failing final grade in a course.
-The midterm progress report only indicates the student's performance in the class at that time.
+The academic early alert/midterm progress report only indicates the student's performance in the class at that time.
 Students are encouraged to consult with their instructors throughout the remainder of the class to ensure they are on track for the particular letter grade they are expecting.
-Midterm progress reports are not meant to be an absolute predictor of final grades, since efforts throughout the entire semester will determine the final grade.
-The midterm progress report will NOT be a part of student permanent records and will be available for viewing on KeanWISE only until the final grade is entered.
+Academic early alerts/midterm progress reports are not meant to be an absolute predictor of final grades, since efforts throughout the entire semester will determine the final grade.
+The academic early alert/midterm progress report will NOT be a part of student permanent records and will be available for viewing on KeanWISE only until the final grade is entered.
 However, these progress reports will be shared with the Student Success and Retention staff, and faculty advisor(s) (and counselor for students in the EEO Program, EPIC Program, PASSPORT Program, or Spanish Speaking Program)-so they may provide assistance to students encountering any academic difficulties.